dagboujhatem/TypeScript-EcmaScript/README.md

 # EcmaScript (ES) & TypeScript

-This repo contains all docs & exemples of TypeScript and/or EcmaScript.
+This repo contains all docs & examples of TypeScript and/or EcmaScript.